developh-co/nautivent-giveaway/README.md

 ## Verifying the Giveaway

 The logic for selecting a winner is located in the generateWinner function in the app/components/ directory.
-You can modify the comments.txt file to simulate different scenarios and test the fairness of the winner selection.
+You can modify the grouped_comments.json file to simulate different scenarios and test the fairness of the winner selection.

 ## ⚖️ License